Updated November 8, 2019

 Holiday decor will continue to go up the next day and will be completely finished when Holidays at the Disneyland Resort officially begins on November 8, 2019.

 Note: You’ll often seen Holiday decor going up prior to the end of the Halloween season.
+This post shows what Disneyland looked like on October 29, 2019 for reference.

 How to Ensure You Ride Every Attraction With a Wait Time of 20 Minutes or Less